Llanaber railway station

 Llanaber railway station serves the village of Llanaber near Barmouth in Gwynedd, Wales.
 The station is an unstaffed halt on the Cambrian Coast Railway with passenger services to Harlech, Porthmadog, Pwllheli, Barmouth, Machynlleth and Shrewsbury.
 Most trains call only on request.

 The station platform is located on a narrow ledge below the village of Llanaber and immediately above a rocky beach.

-Since 22 June 2020, trains have not called at the station due to the short platform and the inability to maintain social distancing between passengers and the guard when opening the train door.
+From 22 June 2020, trains did not call at the station due to the short platform and the inability to maintain social distancing between passengers and the guard when opening the train door.
+Restrictions were lifted on 22 August 2021 allowing for the station to reopen to passengers.

 January 2014 storms

 On 3 January 2014 wave action washed away 300 tonne of track bed and deposited 800 tonne of debris on the line.
 The line was closed for five months whilst Network Rail engineers repaired the formation and rebuilt the sea wall, with traffic resuming as far as Harlech on 1 May.
 Through services to Pwllheli remained suspended until 1 September due to rebuilding work on the Pont Briwet viaduct to the north at Penrhyndeudraeth.